MikhailZoline/DarkSkyWeather/README.md

 The backend request is done with NSURLSession.
 The JSON serialization is done by conforming the Data Model to the Decodable Protocol.
-All tasks are done through NsOperationQueue
+All tasks are run through NsOperationQueue

 The master view is a list of forecasts for the week with a summary for each day.
 The master has a header section with the current position and detailed conditions of the hour.